CLI reference

 Manage persistent volumes.

 Volumes store data at ~/.moat/volumes/<agent-name>/<volume-name>/ and persist across runs for the same agent name.
-They are created automatically when agent.yaml specifies a volumes: section.
+They are created automatically when moat.yaml specifies a volumes: section.

 moat volumes ls